garthdp/MeditationMobileApp/AiWriteUp.md

 Firstly it does an api call to our api and checks if the user alreadly exists in the database, if the user doesnt it then runs a post request which adds the user to the database and then returns the user to the next page.

-I didnt use AI anywhere else because i used videos and example code from class, all things i used a video for has references in the code.
+I didnt use AI anywhere else because i used videos and example code from class, i find videos more reliable and easier to understand what the code is used for and why its being used, all things i used a video for has references in the code.